Photo Credit: Tom Scott

 I did an experiment recently where I took all the issues that my clients had in the last 2 years and I did a graph.
 One of the highest rated issues that showed up was that they wanted to experience more joy in their lives.

-I believe that we all are meant to be experiencing joy and that is something that God wants for us too!
-God imparts certain longings and passions in our heart for a reason.
+We’re all are meant to be experiencing joy and that is something that God wants for us too!
+Our longings and the passions in our heart are there for a reason.
 They align us with our purpose and our destiny.
-God is in our joy!
+We are supposed to feel joy!

-He is speaking to us all the time but we have to go inside to hear him, to dim the noise of the outside world.
-He is that small still voice which we have to develop by spending time with him.
+The important thing to do to connect with what brings you joy is to listen to that small still voice within you.
 Sometimes God speaks to us in dreams, in our waking experiences, or in a prompting to call someone, or in a person we meet.
 You can’t imagine the goings on in the spiritual realm!
-He is working in our lives all the time and more especially when we choose to look to him, so keep your eyes and ears attuned to all the messages He’s sending your way.
-He wants you to be in joy, He wants you to be living with a divinely inspired freedom.
-He wants to co-create life, your joyful life, with you!
+God is working in our lives all the time.
+So keep your eyes and ears attuned to all the messages you’re receiving.
+If they are positive they are from God, if they are negative or derogatory you can be sure they are not from God.
+God wants you to be in joy, He wants you to be living with a divinely inspired freedom.
+He wants to co-create life, your joyful life, with you.

 Here’s the antonym: misery

 I think we would all like to be feeling joy rather than misery.
-Unfortunately many are living a life frustrated that they can’t feel joy.
-We all deserve to be happy, though many have never known how that feels.
-If you have never felt joy or any of those feelings that are synonymous with joy, it may mean that you need more healing to take place before you can even access the positive aspects of who you are.
+Sadly many are living lives frustrated that they can’t feel joy.
+We all deserve to be happy, though some of us have never known how that feels.
+If you’ve never felt joy, it may mean that you need more healing to take place before you can even access the positive aspects of who you are.
 There may be are parts of you crying out to be seen, heard, witnessed and acknowledged for the pain you went through.
 For some, the childhood years were so wrought with fear and the disappointment that it was never ‘safe’ to let go and feel joy.
 Letting your guard down and going to that place opened you up to being either emotionally or physically wounded.
 You may have taken on mom’s anxiety and fear even in the womb or you may have negative beliefs that were passed on through the generations.
-I get it, I really do, I experienced it, however there was always something in me that kept me striving for the truth and the hope to experience life with more joy, in spite of the trauma of the past.
+I get it, I really do, I experienced it, however, there was always something in me that kept me striving for the truth and the hope to experience life with more joy, in spite of the trauma of the past.
 That desire and need lead to years of healing and research into what worked and what didn’t to break free and to experience joy.

 Are we always going to be feeling joy?
 Umm….
 NO!!!
-There are times in life when we are experiencing challenges, when we are in a growth process, when we are in a plateau and nothing seems to work.
+There are times in life when we are experiencing challenges, when we are in a growth process or experiencing a plateau and we feel stuck.
 We lose our jobs, money isn’t coming in, we are looking after sick relatives, we are in pain, someone we love dies or leaves.
 We’ve had disappointment after disappointment.
 The list seems sometimes endless and we wonder sometimes where is God in all of this?
 Even though life has its difficulties and challenges, it is still possible to have joy.
-And i don’t mean that kick up your heels and sing in the rain type of joy, although that is wonderful, YES!
+And I don’t mean that kick up your heels and sing in the rain type of joy, although that is wonderful, YES!
 I mean that this joy can also be like you have an inner peace, an inner knowing that even though you are going through difficult times, that they will pass, things will get better, you are not alone, God is with you, loving you through it all.

 When I go through difficult times, it is so easy to plummet into negative thinking and an important thing I always do to bring me back to feeling positive, is find things I am grateful for and I write them down.
 It may be as simple as a pillow to put my head on and a blanket to keep me warm, a puppy I get to pat on the street, a smile from someone.
 The other day I saw a Forsythia tree in bloom and the first crocuses of Spring had opened.
-Every year I get the greatest joy to see these first flowers, every year we get to witness this miracle of life that I will never get tired of.
+Every year I get the greatest joy to see these first flowers, every year we get to witness this miracle of life.

 !.
 Find out and get to know what brings you joy.